 Configuring Extended Desktop Mode

 Upon connecting your projector or HDTV, you will need to configure your desktop into "Extended" mode so that the projector or HDTV will be treated as a second monitor.
-The following are help articles on how to configure "Extended Desktop" mode on a Mac and Windows:
+The following Help Center articles illustrate how to configure "Extended Desktop" mode on a Mac and Windows:

-Integrating the Projector View to an Audio-Video System
+Integrating the Presentation View into an Audio-Video System

-If your event is supported by an audio-video system, company, or vendor (e.g. an "AV Desk", "AV Support Company", "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
-The audio-video system can then be used to "switch" to the Projector View at any time.
+If your event is supported by an audio-video system, company, or vendor (e.g. an "AV-Desk", "AV Support Company", or "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
+The audio-video system can then be used to "switch" to the Presentation View at any time.

 Once you have your projector or HDTV connected and configured correctly, you should see an additional, extended desktop shown on the projector or HDTV.